Pleasant BEM

 ).
 Instead, use this block in association with other CSS classes responsible for styling the box:

-<article class="Post"> <h1 class="Post-h1 Text">Here a <em>formatted title</em></h1> <div class="Post-body Text"> <p>Some <strong>formatted text</strong>.</p> </div> </article>
+<article class="Post"> <h1 class="Post-h1 Text">Here a <em>formatted title</em></h1> <div class="Post-body TextBlock"> <p>Some <strong>formatted text</strong>.</p> </div> </article>

 Set the rules for the .Text